Chotom/rl-db-indexing/README.md

 Project currently only supports Linux client, because of DBGen.
 However, it should be possible to compile DBGen on Windows as well.

-1. Update file [.env](.env) with MySQL server data (user, password, server IP, port and database name, which will be used for benchmarking).
+1. Update file [.env](.env) with MySQL server data (user, password, server IP, port and name of the database, which will be used for benchmarking).

 2. Install gcc, make, python (minimal version is 3.8), pip and virtualenv.